You might have used Google to find out the best mental health movies, and here we are.

 1. Black Swan

-The first movie in the list is “Black Swan”, a psychological thriller film directed by Darren Aronofsky in 2010.
+The first movie on the list is “Black Swan,” a 2010 psychological thriller directed by Darren Aronofsky.
 It revolves around the mindset of professional ballet.

 The story follows Nina Sayers ( Natalie Portman), a talented but fragile ballet dancer who auditions for the lead role in a production of Tchaikovsky’s “Swan Lake.”
 Nina is chosen for the role of the delicate White Swan but struggles to embody the dark and seductive Black Swan.